Skip to main content

 atb/atb.assembly.r0.2.batch.1/SAMD00049594.fa.gz

 • (Optional) Only keep assemblies of high-quality.
-Please manually download the hq_set.sample_list.txt.gz file from this path, e.g., AllTheBacteria/Metadata/OSF Storage/Aggregated/Latest_2024-08/ (choose the latest date).
+Please click this link to download the hq_set.sample_list.txt.gz file, or from this page.

 find atb/ -name "*.fa.gz" | grep -w -f <(zcat hq_set.sample_list.txt.gz) > files.txt